 Please feel free to read through the rest of these committee descriptions to get an idea of all the wonderful work Horizon PTO does throughout the school year!
 There will be opportunities to help with many of these committees and events throughout the year!

-Book Drive: This chairperson plans a book drive which takes place leading up to and during our fall book fair.
+Book Drive Coordinator: This coordinator plans a book drive which takes place leading up to and during our fall book fair.
 Students donate books to an area school in need.
 Responsibilities include communication with that school’s principal, promotion of the event, collecting and sorting books, and organizing delivery by students from Horizon who have been recognized for outstanding behavior.

-Character Counts T-Shirts: The chair works with the Horizon office on the design of the t-shirt.
+Character Counts T-Shirts Coordinator: The coordinator works with the Horizon office on the design of the t-shirt.
 They collect orders from each student, place order, and assist in delivery of the shirts to the students.
 The planning takes place during the summer with delivery of the shirts soon after school starts.

-Educational Rebates: This committee collects box tops.
+Educational Rebates Coordinator: This event collects box tops.
 They are trimmed and mailed in for substantial rebate income.
 The committee advertises contests in the fall and spring.
 They announce and reward the winning classes.
 This committee is active in October and February.
 Many volunteers help cut and count box tops.

-Field Day: This committee is responsible for coordinating volunteers for Horizon’s Field Day, held in the spring.
+Field Day Coordinator: The coordinator is responsible for coordinating volunteers for Horizon’s Field Day, held in the spring.
 This event resembles a mini Olympics, is promoted through our Physical Education Department, and is attended by all students and staff.
 This committee is active in the spring.
 Many volunteers are needed the day that Field Day is held.
 Great opportunity to spend a morning, afternoon, or an entire day with Horizon students outside!

 5th Grade Graduation: This committee is typically made up of 4th and 5th grade parents.
 They come together to plan a field trip and memory book for our 5th graders.
 It is also a great opportunity for the 4th grade parents to learn what needs to be done the next year.
 This committee starts working on the graduation in early spring.